Interested in learning lessons that could improve your worth outside of being just another “medical student”?

 Some people recommend things like making flashcard decks or taking comprehensive notes to capture important points.
 But I personally don’t think that’s necessary.
 It’s hard to find utility in those things with self-help or philosophical principles.

 The best way to put these lessons into practice is to maybe discuss them with your colleagues.
 They’ll understand your schedule more and be better placed to make suggestions.

 How Can I Find The Time To Read Non-Medical Related Books As A Medical Student?

-- Have a dedicated non-medicine reading period at some point during the day (maybe half and hour in the morning or before bed)
+- Have a dedicated non-medicine reading period at some point during the day (maybe half an hour in the morning or before bed)

-- Read on holidays, down time in clinic or while travelling to and from places
+- Read on holidays, downtime in the clinic or while traveling to and from places

 - Remember you’re more than your med school grades (the lessons you learn in other books may help better humanize you in the eyes of your patients)